 - Sexual Offences

-The CKPS Major Crime / Criminal Investigations Section is comprised of 9 full-time plain clothes officers, 1 Detective, 1 Detective Sergeant, and 1 Inspector.
+The CKPS Major Crime / Criminal Investigations Section is comprised of nine full-time plain clothes officers, one Detective, one Detective Sergeant, one Inspector, one Administrative Clerk and one Crime Analyst.

 Officers selected to work in the Major Crime / Criminal Investigations Section receive specialized training in the fields of death investigation, interviewing and interrogation, sexual assault investigations, and the management of major cases.